Roshann-96/Roshann-96/README.md

 - Successfully completed an Internship in Internet of Things (IoT)
 - Learned C programming and Microcontrollers
-- Worked on SDLC based IoT project building
+- Worked on an SDLC-based IoT project
 - Gained hands-on exposure to Embedded Systems and Bluetooth communication

  ______________________________________________________________________________